tabasko81/SimpleDiscogsLabelGernerator/README.md

   - Cover art (from Discogs image URLs)
   - A QR code that points to the Discogs release page
 - Works without installing Python, TeX, or running a server

-## What it does NOT do (by design)

-- No audio analysis (no BPM/key detection)
-- No waveform generation
-- No YouTube downloads

 ## Requirements